SAP-samples/teched2021-ISP261/exercises/ex1/README.md

 ## Exercise 1.4 Check connection

 Well done!
 You successfully completed the initial pairing process between CCv2 and Kyma.
-If everything is running smoothly, you should see the following pages on your own CCv2/Kyma systems.
+If everything is running smoothly, you should see the following pages on your own CCv2 Backoffice and BTP systems.

 > System - Created Successfully.